Shantanu-Gupta-au16/University-Assignment-Portfolio/README.md

 2. [Breast Cancer Classification](https://github.com/Shantanu9326/University-Assignment-Portfolio/tree/master/Machine%20Learning(SIT%20720)): To predict whether a cancer is benign or malignant.Developed an algorithm that uses SVM to accurately predict (~97 percent accuracy) if a breast cancer tumor is benign or malignant, basically teaching a machine to predict breast cancer.

 3. [Human-Activity-Recognition-Using-Smartphones]():
+― Predict a person’s actions based on a trace of their movement using sensors.
+― Applied supervised learning algorithms such as K-Nearest Neighbor Classification, Multiclass Logistic Regression with Elastic Net, Support Vector Machine (RBF Kernel), and Random Forest.
+― Optimized the best candidate model by hyper-parameter tuning using Grid Search and Cross-Validation; trained a random forest to predict with 99% accuracy.

 ### Security & Privacy Issues in Analytic
 1. [Cambridge Analytic and Facebook Studies]():
-+ Develop a piracy & security issues reporting relation to Cambridge analytical and Facebook situation.
++ Develop a privacy & security issues reporting relation to Cambridge analytical and Facebook situation.
 + Provide risks, recognize and apply the relevance Ethical, Regulatory And Governance Issues In Victoria.

 2. [Dumnonia Corporation]():